Enugu State: History

 The name of the state was derived from its capital city, Enugu.
 The word "Enugu" (from Enu Ugwu) means "the top of the hill".
 The first European settlers arrived in the area in 1909, led by a British mining engineer named Albert Kitson.
 In his quest for silver, he discovered coal in the Udi Ridge which is why the state is regarded as coal city state.
 The Colonial Governor of Nigeria Frederick Lugard took a keen interest in the discovery, and by 1914 the first shipment of coal was made to Britain.
 As mining activities increased in the area, a permanent cosmopolitan settlement emerged, supported by a railway system.
 Enugu acquired township status in 1917 and became strategic to British interests.
 Foreign businesses began to move into Enugu, the most notable of which were John Holt, Kingsway Stores, the British Bank of West Africa and the United Africa Company.

 From Enugu, the British administration was able to spread its influence over the Southern Province of Nigeria.
 The colonial past of Enugu is today evidenced by the Georgian building types and meandering narrow roads within the residential area originally reserved for the whites, an area which is today called the Government Reserved Area (GRA).

 From being the capital of the Southern Provinces, Enugu became the capital of the Eastern Region (now divided into nine States), the capital of the now defunct Federal Republic of Biafra, thereafter, the capital of East Central State, Anambra State, (old) Enugu State, and now the capital of the present Enugu State through a process of state creation and diffusion of administrative authority.

 Politics

 The State Government and the Local Government are the two levels of government in Enugu State and in all other states of Nigeria.
 Peter Mbah is the current executive governor of Enugu State.
-He was elected by the people in April 2023 and was sworn in on 29 May 2023 Ifeanyi Ugwuanyi is the immediate past governor succeeding Sullivan Chime.
+He was elected by the people in April 2023 and was sworn in on 29 May 2023.
+Ifeanyi Ugwuanyi is the immediate past governor succeeding Sullivan Chime.
 Chime was elected by the people of Enugu State in April 2007 and was sworn into office on 29 May 2007.
-The governor is above a group of commissioners whom he has placed as heads of ministries that oversee various portfolios such as Health and Housing; both the governor and the commissioners form the Executive Council of Enugu State.
+The governor is above a group of commissioners whom he has placed as heads of ministries that oversee various portfolios such as Health, Sports, Lands, Mineral resources and Housing etc. Both the governor and the commissioners form the Executive Council of Enugu State.
 Government House, Enugu, is where the government of the state is based.